AP: Partisan divide over gun laws continues in most states

 Shortly after last year’s shooting massacre on the Las Vegas strip, Ohio Gov. John Kasich convened a working group to explore possible reforms to state gun laws.

-A Republican, Kasich appointed panel members who supported the Second Amendment and came from across the political spectrum.
-Their work accelerated after the Valentine’s Day slaughter at a high school in Parkland, Florida.
+A Republican, Kasich wanted to be sure the panel’s members clearly supported the Second Amendment.
+Yet it also was to be bipartisan, with members from across the political spectrum.

-They eventually produced a legislative package that included what Kasich called “sensible changes that should keep people safer.”
+The panel’s work accelerated after the Valentine’s Day slaughter at a high school in Parkland, Florida, and it eventually produced a legislative package of what Kasich labeled “sensible changes that should keep people safer.”
 The legislation was introduced by a Republican lawmaker in the GOP-dominated Legislature.

 It went nowhere.

-Among other objections, the Republican leadership raised constitutional concerns about a provision allowing courts to order that weapons be seized from individuals showing signs of violence.
+Among other objections, the Republican leadership raised constitutional concerns about a provision allowing courts to order that weapons be seized from people showing signs of violence.

-“The way we put it together, the fact that you had people on both sides of the issue - I would have thought something would have happened,” Kasich said.
+“The way we put it together, the fact that you had people on both sides of the issue - I would have thought something would have happened,” said Kasich, who watched the bill package languish in legislative chambers run by his own party.
 “But the negative voices come in unison and they come strongly.”

 The Ohio experience is not unusual.